Content Warning:

 “We’re staying right here until Mel can travel.”

 Todd rolled his eyes before they settled back on mine.
 I put all the determination into my glare.
 It almost seemed that Todd didn’t recognize Mel’s injury.
 She needed time to heal.
 Todd let out a heavy sigh before breaking our staring contest, and he leaned back against the windswept alcove.
 Mel whimpered in pain.
 Chuck stumbled into the alcove.
-He looked ready to yell, but then stopped dead and pointed to the hole in the ground that Mel had covered.
+His mouth opened, but then snapped it shut and pointed to the hole in the ground that Mel had covered.

 “What’s our options, Chuck?”
 Todd asked.